 The overturning of the PASPA just gave the state the ability to bring gaming back without repercussions.

-In August of 2019, the state’s first land-locked sportsbook opened its doors at Chinook Winds Casino Resort.
-In September, the state government wanted to reap the financial benefits that legal sports betting brought to the state.
+In August 2019, the state’s first retail sportsbook opened its doors at Chinook Winds Casino Resort.
+In September, the state government wanted to reap the financial benefits that legal sports betting.
 The state launched a legal and regulated mobile sportsbook called Scoreboard for people in Oregon.

 This state-sponsored mobile book took the state back to its uncharacteristic sports betting nature that was established with Sports Action in 1989.

-Financial History Behind Legal Sports Betting in Oregon
+Financial History Behind Legal Sports Betting in OR

 Oregon realizes the financial benefits that legal sports betting can bring to a state.
 This is evident in its rich history of sports betting when it brought Sports Action to players in 1989.

 Sports betting is a billion-dollar industry, but Oregon hasn’t been able to see much gain from sanctioned gambling as of late.
-In fact, Oregon is one state that’s losing money in the betting business.
+Oregon is one state that’s losing money in the betting business.

 Oregon projected that its legal sportsbook would bring in $6.3 million from sports betting in its first year running.
 This number would help the state in multiple areas of the economy, so everything looked good for Oregon in 2019.

-Oregon believed that it would be making over $23 million in two years, but that figure is completely unrealistic.
-The app had issues, and there were a lot of expenses that the state didn’t project in the start-up process.
+Oregon believed that it would be making over $23 million in two years.
+However, the app had issues, and there were a lot of start-up expenses that the state didn’t project.
 Oregon is believed to have to pay $16 million in expenses, and it didn’t receive a generous financial proportion from SBTech.

-In the 2019 fiscal year, nearly $67 million was wagered through Scoreboard, but the lottery only received $4.5 million in revenue.
-With its mountain of expenses, this amounts to pennies.
-A lot of people are playing on Scoreboard, but the state isn’t seeing the benefits in its economy.
+In the 2019 fiscal year, nearly $67 million was wagered through Scoreboard.
+However, the lottery only received $4.5 million in revenue.
+Oregon has ended the contract with Scoreboard.
+DraftKings now holds the mobile app contract.

 Sportsbook Apps in Oregon

 There is only one legal sportsbook app in Oregon.
-Oregon is unique in the sense that it has a state-sanctioned mobile sportsbook in addition to offering private land-locked locations for people to bet on sports.
-Oregon may not be making a profit on the app, but it doesn’t mean that Scoreboard isn’t popular in the state.
+Oregon is unique in the sense that it has a state-sanctioned mobile sportsbook in addition to offering private retail locations for people to bet on sports.

 The NFL is where most wagers are made if you look at the app as a whole.
-Oregon has banned betting on college sports on the Scoreboard app, so this does cause it to lose money throughout the year.
+Oregon has banned betting on college sports, so this does cause it to lose money throughout the year.
 This still hasn’t stopped Oregonians from getting in on the action.

-On the Scoreboard app, players are able to bet on traditional bets like the moneyline, spread, and over/under.
-Scoreboard also offers a ton of props and futures bets.
+On the DraftKings app, players can bet on traditional wagers like the moneyline, spread, and over/under.
+The app also offers a ton of props and futures bets.
 It also has superior live betting, so players don’t need to lock in bets early to play.

 Oregon tribal casinos use sports betting as an additional way to attract people to their properties.
 It isn’t a headlining area that casinos showcase, but many of the tribes offer bettors a great experience when wagering on sports.